Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/connection.md

 To change the active connection profile and access connection details, follow the steps below:

 -   To open a new connection profile, follow these steps:
     1. Retrieve the connection profile you want to open.
-You can do this in the following 2 ways:
+You can do this in 2 ways:
         -   Retrieve a list of all available connection profiles using the `GetProfileListAsync()` method of the [Tizen.Network.Connection.ConnectionProfileManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Connection.ConnectionProfileManager.html) class, and select the profile you want.
         -   Retrieve the connection profile of a specific cellular service.